 - write reports about the progress of offenders.

 - good relationship management skills

-- usually work regular hours but may also be required to work Saturdays, and are sometimes on call
+- usually work regular business hours but may also need to work Saturdays, and are sometimes on call

 - work in community probation and psychological services offices, prisons and courts